How to Write an Application Letter

-Whether you are looking for a job or have already found your dream role, it’s important to follow the right steps when applying.
+Whether you are looking for a job or have already found your dream role; it's important to follow the right steps of writing an application letter.
 Application letter or cover letter is one of the criteria for job seekers.
 The big question is, do you know what it means, and can you write an application letter?
-In this post we have put together everything you need to know, the step-by-step guide and practical example on how to finely craft a good application letter.
+Furthermore, in this post we have put together everything you need to know, the step-by-step guide and practical example on how to finely craft a good application letter.

 What is an Application Letter